How to Create a Strong Password in 2026

 How Passwords Get Cracked

-Brute force: Trying every possible combination.
-A modern GPU can test billions of combinations per second.
+Brute force: A GPU tries billions of combinations per second until yours falls.
 This is why length matters so much.
-Dictionary attacks: Trying common words, names, and known passwords from previous breaches.
-Credential stuffing: Using username/password pairs from one breach to log into other sites.
-This works because people reuse passwords.
-Phishing: Tricking you into entering your password on a fake website.
-No password strength can protect against this, which is why 2FA is essential.
+Dictionary attacks: Every common word, name, and leaked password from previous breaches.
+And known passwords from previous breaches.
+Credential stuffing: They take leaked email/password pairs from one breach and try them everywhere else.
+Works disturbingly often because people reuse passwords.
+Phishing: A fake login page that looks exactly real.
+No password strength helps here.
+This is why 2FA matters.

 Check Your WiFi Security Too